OpenWhere/anansi/README.md

 There is some implementation-specific way of creating Traversers that answer the question "Given V, what is adjacent to it?".
-Using that (or any Traverser created by this library), you can construct more complex Traversers for performing things like a pre-order depth-first traversal.
+Using that (or any Traverser created by this library), you can construct more complex Traversers for performing things like a pre-order traversal.

 Repeating this for emphasis: An adjacency function is a Traverser; give it a vertex and it will return an Iterable of (short) Walks to adjacent vertices.
 A depth-first search is also a Traverser; give it a vertex and it will return an